-Eastern Chipmunks prefer the eastern half of the continent, while Western chipmunks prefer the western half.
+Eastern Chipmunks (Tamias striatus) prefer the eastern half of the continent, while Western chipmunks (Neotamias spp.) prefer the western half.

-The sole exception to this rule is the Siberian chipmunk, which is native to Northern Asian countries, from central Russia to Japan.
+The sole exception to this rule is the Siberian chipmunk (Eutamias sibiricus).
+This species is native to Northern Asian countries, from central Russia to Japan.
 While they still prefer more wooded locations, they’ve decided a good parka more than makes up for the cold Siberian winters.